metno/weatherapi-docs/doc/support.md

 ## Mailing list

 Please follow our mailinglist to get important news updates about the service.
+This is a low-traffic list, used only by MET Norway to contact users of the API.
 This is this is the *only channel* on which we will communicate planned changes outside the API itself (see the [archives](http://lists.met.no/pipermail/api-users/) for past notifications).